JATOS/JATOS_docs/versioned_docs/version-3.9.1/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 sidebar_position: 2
 ---

-After you [created a new study](Create-a-new-study.html) ... what comes next?
+After you [added a new study](Create-a-new-study.html) ... what comes next?

 **Developement of a JATOS study usually happens on your local JATOS: [Run an experiment with JATOS - Workflow](Run-an-experiment-with-JATOS-Workflow.html)**